haraldreingruber/blog/pair-programming-tour.md

 ### Why would a skilled pair-programmer offer his services for free?

 Exactly.
 I am offering to share my knowledge and provide new insights for free.
-Why?
+Why I am doing this?

 Because I don't want to miss interesting pair-programming opportunities because of troubles getting the budget approved.
 The risks and costs should be as low as possible.
 I will invest time and energy, but I should not have to invest my own money.